How to cook a beef joint so it falls apart

 Best cooked at 150-170C, recipes that require slow-roasting are trickier to control using a domestic oven.
 Brown the joint first to give it a bit of colour, cook it covered on low, then turn up the heat at the end to brown the meat.

 Brown the meat first, then put it in a slow cooker with some thick slices of onion and carrot.
 Add enough liquid so it comes a little way up the joint.
+Read our review of the best slow cookers and tips for how to use them.

 Cook it for long enough